The DARPA Launch Challenge aims to demonstrate flexible and responsive launch capabilities in days, not years, for our nation’s defense.

 DARPA seeks to accelerate capabilities that are unconstrained to allow for flexibility and resilience, rather than one-of-a-kind, fixed infrastructure as it is today.
 In early 2020, three teams will compete by rapidly launching a payload into orbit, with minimal notification, from two different launch sites – one just days after the other – for an opportunity to win prizes.

 Eighteen teams prequalified to participate in the challenge, passing the first hurdle in the milestone process by proposing a viable solution for flexible and responsive launch.
-To successfully pass the qualification phase, potential competitors were required to submit discrete applications to DARPA and FAA Office of Commercial Space Transportation (AST), and have them accepted by each organization.
+To successfully pass the qualification phase, potential teams were required to submit discrete applications to DARPA and the FAA Office of Commercial Space Transportation (AST), and have them accepted by each organization.

 A rocket team that has currently been in stealth mode has qualified to participate.
 They have been quietly working to dramatically improve access to space for small spacecraft.
 They have asked to remain undisclosed for now, but look forward to revealing more about their rocket, team, and capabilities in the period leading up to the DARPA Launch Challenge.